 What does persecution look like in Eritrea?

-Despite almost half the population identifying as Christian, believers in Eritrea continue to suffer extreme persecution, making it still one of the hardest places in the world to follow Jesus.
+Believers in Eritrea continue to suffer extreme persecution, making it one of the hardest places in the world to follow Jesus.

 Who is most vulnerable to persecution?